aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # fig.savefig('../figures/eulerSlope.png', dpi=300)
 ```

 Do you notice something 'surprising' in this plot?
 Earlier we mentioned an accuracy of second order for the forward Euler method but here we observe an accuracy of first order.
 In fact, there is a straightforward explanation for this.
 We said "...that the forward Euler method is second order for going from $t$ to $t+dt$".
-Here we are comparing values after $N$ timesteps with $\displaystyle N=\frac{t_f-t_i}{dt}$.
+Here we are comparing values after $N$ time steps with $\displaystyle N=\frac{t_f-t_i}{dt}$.
 The total error is proportional to the product of the error made at each time step multiplied by the number of steps.
 As the latter scales as $dt^{-1}$, the total error scales like $dt^2 / dt = dt$.
 One says that **the error made during one time step accumulates during the computation**.

 ### Numerical stability of the forward Euler method

 For the radioactive decay equation, the forward Euler method does a decent job: when reducing the time step, the solution converges to the exact solution, albeit only with first order accuracy.
 Let us now focus on another crucial property of numerical schemes called *numerical stability*.

-For the problem of radioactive decay, we first observe that, according to equation \eqref{eq:ForwardEuler2}, it is fair that:
+For the problem of radioactive decay, we first observe that according to equation \eqref{eq:ForwardEuler2} we have:

 \begin{equation}
     N^{n} = (1-\alpha dt)N^{n-1}  = (1-\alpha dt)^2 N^{n-2}= \dots = (1-\alpha dt)^{n}N_{0}
     \label{eq:demo_stability}
 \end{equation}

-\ref{eq:demo_stability} implies that $N^n\to \infty$ if $\vert 1-\alpha dt \vert \to \infty$.
-In such a case numerical scheme is called *unstable* - when solution grows unbounded (blows up in the jargon).
-On the other hand, in the case when $\vert 1-\alpha dt \vert \le 1$, Euler scheme is considered to be stable.
-This requirement limits a timestep allowed, when performing the numerical integration.
+Equation \ref{eq:demo_stability} implies that $N^n\to \infty$ if $\vert 1-\alpha dt \vert^n \to \infty$.
+In such a case the numerical scheme is called *unstable* - i.e when solution grows unbounded (blows up in the jargon).
+On the other hand, in the case $\vert 1-\alpha dt \vert \le 1$, the Euler scheme is said to be stable.
+This requirement limits the time step allowed when performing the numerical integration.

-In many problems, the coefficients of the equations considered are complex (e.g. Schrödinger equation).
+In many problems, the coefficients of the equations are complex (e.g. Schrödinger equation).
 If we generalise our radioactive decay problem to allow for complex valued coefficients $\alpha=\alpha_r + i\alpha_i$, the criteria for stability of the forward Euler scheme becomes,

 \begin{equation}
   \vert 1-\alpha dt \vert \le 1 \Leftrightarrow (1-\alpha_rdt)^2+(\alpha_idt)^2 \le 1.